Account structure

 RepositoriesLink copied!

-Using roles to grant user permissions, your administrator can assign roles on a per repository basis.
+Your administrator can set permissions by assigning roles on a per repository basis.
 See Assigning repository roles

 Here are scenarios that help to explain the use cases for single versus multiple hubs.
 For each use case we'll show the way that hubs and repositories are organized and how this affects the role of authors, publishers and developers.